 Deadhead and feed after the first flush of flowers and you may be rewarded by a second blooming.

-Top tip: In autumn you can lift and divide plants that have grown too large.
+Top tip: In fall you can lift and divide plants that have grown too large.
 This is also a good time for removing old and battered leaves.

 A favorite option for classic cottage garden ideas, lupins are found all over the world, from the Andes to the Mediterranean.
 Their name is said to have been given in the 14th century because they consumed the nutrients in the soil like a wolf, ‘lupinus’ in Latin.

-Their colourful spires of flowers, which come in myriad shades of reds, pinks, purples and blues, are at their best in spring (typically in May), when many other plants are still in leaf, and their peppery scent will attract bees to your garden.
+Their colorful spires of flowers, which come in myriad shades of reds, pinks, purples and blues, are at their best in mid spring spring, when many other plants are still in leaf, and their peppery scent will attract bees to your garden.

 Top tip: Young lupin shoots are extremely vulnerable to slugs and snails, so protect them with a mulch of wool pellets which will also help the soil retain moisture.
 There are plenty of tips on how to get rid of slugs in our guide too.

 If you're keen to make this the year you learn how to grow sweet peas but you're worrying that you haven’t sown any yet, fear not as there is still plenty of time.
-These quintessential cottage garden favourites can be started now and planted out next spring.
+These quintessential cottage garden favourites can be started in November and planted out next spring.

-Most sweet peas are annuals, meaning you need to start a new batch each year, so why not try everlasting or perennial peas (Lathyrus latifolius instead of Lathyrus odoratus) instead?
+Most sweet pea varieties are annuals, meaning you need to start a new batch each year, so why not try everlasting or perennial peas (Lathyrus latifolius instead of Lathyrus odoratus) instead?

-They don't flower in the riot of colour and scent associated with annual sweet peas, but the variety ‘Lord Anson’s Blue Pea’ does carry a faint fragrance.
+They don't flower in the riot of color and scent associated with annual sweet peas, but the variety ‘Lord Anson’s Blue Pea’ does carry a faint fragrance.